 Every year 2 to 3 million people from all over the world gather for Hajj in Makkah.
 This is the largest gathering of people in the world.

-The Kaaba, located in the center of the Haram in Makkah, is a cube-shaped building believed by Muslims to have been built by Ibrahim and his son Ismael.
-It was in Makkah that Muhammad made the first revelation in the early seventh century.
+The Kaaba, located in the center of the Haram in Makkah, is a cube-shaped building believed by Muslims to have been built by Ibrahim A.S. and his son Prophet Ismael (Ismail A.S.).
+It was in Makkah that Prophet Muhammad S.A.W made the first revelation in the early seventh century.
 Therefore, this city has long been considered a spiritual center and the heart of Islam.
 The rituals associated with the Hajj have remained the same from the beginning, and it is a powerful religious initiative that unites Muslims from all over the world, regardless of nationality or sect.

 People do Tawaf by moving around the Kabah seven times in a counter-clockwise direction.

 Hajj is obligatory on all Muslims who are able to travel physically and financially, but only if their absence does not cause any hardship to their family.
 A person can perform Hajj by proxy, appoint a relative or friend to “stand” for him.
 The pattern of Hajj pilgrimage was established by Hazrat Muhammad (peace be upon him), but it has undergone variations, and finally, the strict formal itinerary is not followed by the pilgrims, who have their proper arrangement in different places of the house.